What is a duplicate file?

 Duplicate File Finder is an efficient application for deleting duplicate files from your Mac.
 You can download the app for free from the App Store.
 Or you can make an in-App purchase that gives you the possibility of removing entire duplicate folders as well as finding folders that keep both duplicate and unique files.

 The application has a powerful algorithm for searching for duplicates, and it works very fast.
 All you need to start scanning is just drop your folders or external disk into the application window and click the Scan button.
 It will take less than a minute to get the results.

-Secondly, Duplicate File Finder compares files accurately using two main characteristics – their sizes and extensions.
-In the first step it finds the files of the same file extension type, then it compares their sizes byte to byte.
-If two or more files with the same extensions have the same size, they are then compared with their data.
+Secondly, Duplicate File Finder compares files accurately using their sizes byte to byte.
+If two or more files have the same size, they are then compared with their data.
 It is erroneous to assume that files with the same name are duplicates.
 The application never takes the filename into account because computer users can always rename identical files or give different files the same name, so the results would not be accurate.

 Let’s take an example.
-Imagine you have two files with the same extension and name that you think are duplicates.
+Imagine you have two files that you think are duplicates.
 However, if you check their sizes (use Command+I shortcut in Finder), you will find they have different sizes and are therefore not identical files – the difference is just one byte.
 Duplicate File Finder doesn’t display files as duplicates even if they differ from each other by only one byte.